criccomini/awesome-infra/README.md

 * [Kafka Streams](https://kafka.apache.org/documentation/streams/) - A stateful stream processing library for Kafka.
 * [Responsive](https://responsive.dev) - Responsive is the platform for developers building stateful reactive applications on the modern cloud.
 Focused on Kafka streams.
 * [RisingWave](https://risingwave.com/) - RisingWave is a distributed SQL database for stream processing.
 It consumes streaming data, performs incremental computations when new data comes in, and updates results dynamically.
 As a database system, RisingWave maintains results in its own storage so that users can access data efficiently.
+* [TypeStream](https://github.com/typestreamio/typestream) TypeStream is an open-source streaming platform that allows you to write and run typed data pipelines with a minimal, familiar syntax.

 ## Virtual Machines